LUMII-Syslab/viziquer-tools-lod24/README.md

 - `./db/pg` to restart with a fresh DSS database content
 - `./db/mongo` to restart with fresh content of ViziQuer projects database

+and then restart the Tools, as in the following commands:

 ```bash
 cd viziquer-tools
 docker-compose down